laravel/docs/cashier-paddle.md

     $user->subscription()->cancelNow();

-To stop a cancelation from happening, call `stopCancel`:
+To stop a subscription on its grace period from canceling, call `stopCancel`:

     $user->subscription()->stopCancel();

 > **Warning**
-> Paddle's subscriptions cannot be resumed after cancellation.
+> Paddle's subscriptions cannot be resumed after cancelation.
 If your customer wishes to resume their subscription, they will have to subscribe to a new subscription.

 <a name="subscription-trials"></a>
 ## Subscription Trials